sboehler/knut/README.md

 `YYYY-MM-DD open <account name>`

-Once an account is not needed anymore, it can be close, to prevent further bookings.
+Once an account is not needed anymore, it can be closed, to prevent further bookings.
 An account can only be closed if its balance is zero at the closing time.

 `YYYY-MM-DD close <account name>`